 This superbly engineered powerplant, each one hand built by the unrivalled craftsmen at the famous Crewe factory, is hailed as the most advanced 12 cylinder engine in the world.
 We have no reason to disagree.
 626bhp and a colossal torque, delivered through a dual-clutch 8 speed transmission and provided to all four wheels, takes the Continental GT Convertible to 62mph from a standstill in just 3.8 seconds, and a top speed of 207mph.

 With a Variable Displacement system – shutting down half the engines when suitable – and advanced Start-Stop technology, fuel consumption is notably reduced to around 20mpg in normal driving conditions, an impressive achievement in what is by no means a small vehicle.
 This is all helped by a supremely efficient engine management system, which performs no fewer than 300 million software calculations per second.
 Yes, we did say 300million, every second.
+This type of software will be put through many tests to make sure it is iso 26262 compatible for the safety of the car and driver.

 We could go on as the list of technically advanced specifications is vast, but we want to talk about how it looks, and what it’s like to be inside.